 The Board, through the NRC, periodically reviews the size, structure and composition of the Board, to ensure that the size of the Board is appropriate in fully discharging its functions and facilitating effective decision making for the Manager and that the Board has a strong independent element.
 The objectives as set out in the Board Diversity Policy is also taken into consideration when the NRC reviews the size and composition of the Board.

-As at the date of this report, the Board comprises four Directors, three of whom (including the Board Chairman) are Independent Directors and one Executive Director.
+The Board presently comprises four Directors, three of whom (including the Board Chairman) are Independent Directors and one Executive Director.